carlcs/craft-helpers/readme.md

 #### basePath

 The `basePath` is used by the `inline` and file reading functions.
 The default setting uses the value of your `BASE_PATH` environment variable if you have that set, otherwise falls back your the web root.
 You can override it with something like, for example `CRAFT_CONFIG_PATH.'data/'`.

+#### highlightFormat

+A setting for the `highlight` filter, which defines how matched terms are replaced.
+The term itself is available from the `\1` backreference.

 #### titleizeIgnore